AU-Master-Thesis/thesis/sections/3-methodology/study-1/mod.typ

   List out all the configuration parameters both the algorithm exposes and the sim.
 Which one is identical to gbpplanner, and what values are sensible to use as defaults
 ]

+#include "configuration.typ"
+#include "simulation.typ"
+#include "factors.typ"
+#include "language.typ"
+#include "architecture.typ"
+#include "graph-representation.typ"

+=== Variable Structure <s.variable-structure>

-maintains two sets of ids, one for any robot within communication radius, and one for any robot connected with.
+- maintains two sets of ids, one for any robot within communication radius, and one for any robot connected with.